 - American Literature, Anglo-American Modernism, African-American Literature, Aging Studies, Gender Studies, Medical Humanities, Culture Studies, Critical Race Theory, Performance Theory.

 - Ernest Hemingway in Context.
 Eds.
 Suzanne del Gizzo and Debra A. Moddelmog.
 New York: Cambridge UP, 2013

 - Hemingway's The Garden of Eden: 25 Years of Criticism.
 Eds.
 Suzanne del Gizzo and Frederic Svoboda.
 Kent, OH: Kent UP, 2012.

 - "F. Scott Fitzgerald and Ethnographic Stereotyping."
 F. Scott Fitzgerald in Context.
 Ed.
 Byant Mangum.
-Forthcoming from Cambridge: Cambridge UP, 2013.
+Cambridge: Cambridge UP, 2013.